They say it wasn’t built in a day but if you only have a day in Rome, how much of the city can you expect to see for yourself?

 Afternoon of Your One Day in Rome

 For something more substantial, you can tuck into a mountain of bruschetta and pasta at Napoletano’s.
-The restaurant offers an economical and tasty set lunch menu for 12 EUR (14 USD).
-Includes a bruschetta, pasta or pizza, and one drink, which is a total steal!
+The restaurant offers an economical and tasty set lunch menu which includes a bruschetta, pasta or pizza, and one drink, which is a total steal!
 As a bonus, the restaurant directly overlooks the Pantheon – lunch with a view, anyone?

 My guide to what to do in Rome in a day couldn’t be considered complete without my top recommendation for gelato!
 Head to Gunther Gelato Italiano where you can choose from a multitude of gelato and sorbet spanning all kinds of fruit, espresso, hazelnut, cinnamon, and beyond.
 My personal favorite was pistachio, it was heavenly!